Press

 BBC One.

-Rural Maps featured on BBC One Countryfile, the UK’s most-watched factual programme about the British countryside.
-Presenter, Tom Heap is on the hunt for traditional Bristish craftsmen and women.
-With many heritage crafts dying out, Tom is keen to find out what can be done to save them.
-Rural Maps was featured as an example of a contemporary rural craft, with discussions between Anna Price and Tom in the Rural Maps studio in Hampshire.
+Rural Maps featured on Countryfile, the UK's most-watched programme about the countryside.
+With many heritage crafts dying out, presenter Tom Heap went in search of traditional British makers, and Rural Maps featured as a contemporary rural craft, filmed in the studio in Hampshire.

 Watch the programme on BBC iPlayer